SofieDhoore/Cybersecurity_Virtualisation/Labo 5/port_scanning.md

 ```

 To detect which operating system and services are running on these ports, use the command `nmap -A scanme.nmap.org`.
-In my case the scanning gave up, maybe because the `-A` is to aggresive, I've got this output:
+In my case the scanning gave up, maybe because the `-A` is too aggresive, I've got this output:

 ```console
 ┌──(osboxes㉿osboxes)-[~]